Buying a home in Panvel today feels like standing at the edge of a moving train.

 I get it — because I’ve been there.

-And today, I want to answer your biggest question without the sugarcoating: Is Panvel still affordable for middle-class buyers in 2025?
+And today, I want to answer your biggest question without the sugarcoating: Is Panvel still affordable for middle-class buyers in 2026 — now that the airport is live and MTHL has been humming for two years?

-Right now, Panvel’s average property rates range between ₹7,000 to ₹11,000 per sq. ft. depending on the pocket, project, and stage of construction.
+Right now, Panvel’s average property rates today range between ₹9,000 to ₹13,500 per sq. ft. depending on the pocket, project, and stage of construction.
+The premium pockets near the airport corridor have crossed ₹12K, while the older nodes still hover around ₹9K.

 Here’s where middle-class buyers still stand a chance: